Best daily deals

 Even very deep voices should have just the right amount of bass with this microphone.

 Turtle Beach has put out a lot of gaming headsets with very accurate microphones in the last couple of years, and the Stealth 700 Gen 2 is no exception.
-This microphone features accurate audio output across the vocal spectrum, including in the bass range, where most gaming headsets don’t.
+This microphone features accurate audio output across the vocal spectrum, including in the bass range, which most gaming headsets don’t.
 This means people with deep voices shouldn’t run into any issues with sounding tinny or abnormally quiet due to hardware over Discord, Zoom, or console voice chat.
 Listen for yourself:

 Turtle Beach Stealth 700 Gen 2 microphone demo (Non-standardized):